 Following the tried and tested techniques learned from master Italian gelato makers, Nevett has wrapped up the iced sugar rush market in her musical corner of Cartagena, just a couple of blocks from the Plaza Santo Domingo.

-Favoured by presidents - Colombian president Juan Manuel Santos won't scoop anywhere else and president Barack Obama declared the ice cream version of the Cartagena afternoon life-saver, the limonada de coco, the highlight of the Summit of the Americas - Cartagena's most exclusive hotels have taken the hint.
+Favoured by the famous - Colombian president Juan Manuel Santos won't scoop anywhere else and president Barack Obama declared the ice cream version of the Cartagena afternoon life-saver, the limonada de coco, the highlight of the Summit of the Americas - Cartagena's most exclusive hotels have taken the hint.
+Hilary Clinton has even stopped over for a scrummy scoop as well as acting legend, Susan Sarandon, who swooped by during her FICCI film festival stay.
+Need we name-drop some more?

 The ever-changing ice cream cabinet is complimented by an enticing list of menu items including decadent chocolate brownies, cookies, milkshakes, Illy coffee, teas and juices.